 NRW.BANK is the promotional bank of the German federal state of North Rhine-Westphalia.
 Its three developmental focus areas lie in the promotion of economy, housing, as well as municipalities and infrastructure.
-In 2020, the company issued its 9th green bond, to refinance climate and environmental protection projects.
-As a promotional bank, NRW.BANK directly contributes to the UN's Sustainable Development Goals.
+NRW.BANK has issued various green bonds in recent years and its first social bond in 2020, to refinance its promotional activities, e.g. in the field of climate and environmental protection and social housing.
+As a promotional bank, NRW.BANK directly contributes to the UN's Sustainable Development Goals (SDGs).